-What South Dakota’s meth ads say about the sorry state of anti-drug PSAs
+What South Dakota’s meth ads say about the sorry state of antidrug PSAs

 — Governor Kristi Noem (@govkristinoem) November 18, 2019

-Whether you think this is a well-meaning attention grab or a hilariously viral accident, anti-drug advertising is far from an exact science.
+Whether you think this is a well-meaning attention grab or a hilariously viral accident, antidrug advertising is far from an exact science.
 In fact, most of it just doesn’t work, whether it’s considered a great ad—like this Grand Effie-winning spot from 1993—or not.
-A 2006 Government Accountability Office study basically called the White House’s then-$100 million anti-drug advertising campaign a bust.
-A 2015 report on 19 different studies assessing anti-drug campaign effectiveness found decidedly mixed results.
-The debate between educational and informing ads and those based on scare tactics is ongoing, with no concrete proof of either’s efficacy, resulting in a merry-go-round of ad cycles seemingly rotating between the two.
+A 2006 Government Accountability Office study basically called the White House’s then-$100 million antidrug advertising campaign a bust.
+A 2015 report on 19 different studies assessing antidrug campaign effectiveness found decidedly mixed results.
+The debate between educational and informative ads and those based on scare tactics is ongoing, with no concrete proof of either’s efficacy, resulting in a merry-go-round of ad cycles seemingly rotating between the two.

-“I’m on meth,” then, is a perfect microcosm for the general state of anti-drugs PSAs, because no one can agree if it’s any good—or if it’ll actually work.
+“I’m on meth,” then, is a perfect microcosm for the general state of antidrug PSAs, because no one can agree if it’s any good—or if it’ll actually work.

 The South Dakota campaign avoided meth horror stories, or trying to warn people of the drug’s dangers, instead acknowledging the problem and enlisting everyone to try and help solve it.
 On one hand, the tagline does reek of calculated virality, betting on the social sphere’s mob mentality and irresistible urge to meme.
 On the other, this is also the state that in a 2014 campaign to promote safe driving on icy roads gave us the slogan “Don’t jerk and drive.”